someoneinjd/bitflags/README.md

 BITFLAGS(TypeName, Flag0, Flag1, ...);
 ```

+which will generate a flag type named `TypeName` and flag values `TypeName::Flag0`, `TypeName::Flag1` and so on.

+> [!NOTE]
-which will generate a flag type named `TypeName` and flag values `TypeName::Flag0`, `TypeName::Flag1` and so on. **Note that the type of the flag value is not `TypeName`, but an internal type.
-This ensures that the user can only set/remove these defined flags for better type safety.**
+> The type of the flag value is not `TypeName`, but an internal type.
+This ensures that the user can only set/remove these defined flags for better type safety.

 The above example will generate the following type: